Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose one ability score whose saving throws you do not add your proficiency bonus to.
 You gain proficiency in that ability score.
-- **Skills:** Choose one skill you are not already proficient in.
+- **Skills:** Choose one skill.
+You gain proficiency in that skill.
+If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
+If you already do so, you can add 1d4 to any ability check you make using that skill.

-### Legendary Skill
+### Legendary Item
-At 21st level, you gain the skill and saving throw proficiencies listed above.
-In addition, your prowess at one particular skill becomes renowned for your impossible feats.
-Choose one skill you are proficient in.
-Your proficiency bonus is doubled for any ability check you make that uses the chosen proficiency.
-You cannot choose a skill that already adds double your proficiency bonus to it.
+At 21st level, your magic items are bolstered by your legend.
+When you finish a long rest, you can choose one magic item you possess, the rarity of which is increased to Legendary and you cannot be unattuned to the item.
+Additionally, the item gains one of the following benefits.

+- When you make an weapon attack with the chosen magic item, you have advantage on the attack roll of you have an allied creature within 5 feet of you.
+Additionally, that allied creature has advantage on all weapon attack rolls they make while within 5 feet of you.
+- The magic item chosen gains a number of charges equal to your proficiency bonus.
+When you cast a spell using the item as a spell focus, you can expend any number of charges.
+The spell is then upcast by an amount equal to the number of charges expended, up to 6th level.
+This magic item regains all charges when you complete a long rest.
+- While the magic item is on your person, your maximum and current hit points increase by 50.
+- While the magic item is on your person, when you take the Dash action, you can make one weapon attack with the item at the start or conclusion of your movement.

 ### Immortality?
 A Legendary Hero has performed deeds worthy of legend.
 Their legend, will last forever.
 As the legend is retold and spreads it strengthens the hero's legacy for each person that hears it.

-Any creature which knows the Resurrection or True Resurrection spell can cast the spell, targeting a repository of your legend (determined by the DM, usually a tome or epic) instead of the body of a dead creature.
-When they do so, a creature using your stat block and one magic item you are known for using is created in an unoccupied space within 5 feet of the tome.
+Any creature which knows the Resurrection or True Resurrection spell can cast the spell, targeting a repository of your legend (determined by the DM, usually a tome or epic) instead of the body of a dead creature as long as you are willing or dead.
+When they do so, a creature using your stat block is created in an unoccupied space within 5 feet of the repository.
 You can choose to take control of this creature, relinquishing control of your current character if applicable.

-This new body is usually bolstered in one way by your legend, gaining one of the following benefits.
-- Attacks made using the magic weapon created through the usage of this feature
+If you choose to take control of this creature, up to one magic item integral to your legend appears with this creature.
+If the original item still exists, it is destroyed.

-### Blessing
+### Additional Attack
-At 22nd level, you gain a [blessing](blessings.md).
-Some blessings are named who they came from.
-Unnamed blessings are most often bestowed by Celestials, but your Blessings might come from other sources, such as Fey, Fiends, Titans(giants) or Primordials(elementals).

-When you gain this feature, choose where your blessing came from.

-After you reveal the source of you blessing to a creature, you have advantage on Persuasion checks if its creature types matches the source of your blessing, or Intimidation checks if its creature type matches any of the others in this feature.
+Once per turn when you make a weapon attack, you can make an additional weapon attack.

 ### Mythic Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.